 - Make a list of what you’re going to buy before you go shopping, and stick to it.
 This can help you avoid impulse buys that really add up.

-- Keep the receipt: let your child know that it’s OK to take something back if it’s faulty or parts are missing – but you need the receipt to do this.
+- Keep the receipt.
+Let your child know that it’s OK to take something back if it’s faulty or parts are missing – but you need the receipt to do this.

-- Choose fruit and vegetables.
+- choose the best fruit and vegetables